matrix-org/matrix-rust-sdk/matrix_sdk/README.md

 The following crate feature flags are available:

 * `encryption`: Enables end-to-end encryption support in the library.
+* `qrcode`: Enables qrcode verification support in the library.
+This will also enable `encryption`.
+Enabled by default.
 * `sled_cryptostore`: Enables a Sled based store for the encryption keys.
 If this is disabled and `encryption` support is enabled the keys will by default be stored only in memory and thus lost after the client is